Opportunities Jobs & Careers

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The knowledge and ability requirements are representative of essential duties.
 Reasonable accommodation will be made to enable individuals with disabilities to perform the essential functions of the position.

-Service Provision Duties
+Service Provision Duties:

 • Intake & Assessments of consumers current abilities and evaluate their individual needs